adiamaan92/mahabaratha_upscaling/README.md

 ## Results
 ![The Choice](combined/the_choice_combined.png)
-Left is the original compressed image and Right is the upscaled image.
+<i>Left is the original compressed image and Right is the upscaled image.</i>

 ### Effects on faces: